|Why is the Catholic Church|

 However, (the author counters) priests have a position of immense emotional, spiritual and psychological power in relation to those they minister to.
 There can be no possible free consent in such relationships.
 More than that, case after case proved that priests systematically manipulated their victims."
 (Double Cross, by David Ranan, p.
 338)

 People are wondering today what Roman Catholic bishops were thinking of, shuffling pedophile priests from one parish (or hunting ground) to another, for God knows how long.
 Roman Catholics seem to be very upset over this situation.
 Is that because they can imagine that their own children might have been its victims?
 But, what makes the lost innocence of a few thousand American children more tragic than the 10 million Jews, Jehovah Witnesses, gays, liberals, handicaps and other "undesirables" who lost everything, including their lives, at the hands of the millions of German Roman Catholics and their close Lutheran cousins who served as Hitler's henchmen?
 Rather than being told that it was their duty to run from the NAZI crimes, German Catholics were actually told by their bishops that it was their religious obligation to be loyal and obedient servants of Hitler!
-See much more, together with plenty of supporting evidence for all of the above at
+See much more, together with plenty of supporting evidence for all of the above at The Real Scandal of Roman Catholicism.

 Most people think of the requirement of clerical celibacy as just one of the many of the Catholic Church's sexual hangups.
 But I have come to believe that clerical celibacy is the key to understanding all the other sexual hangups of the Roman Catholic hierarchy.

-For about a thousand years now, all of the Catholic Church's decision-makers have been celibate (usually old) men.
+For some 900 years now, all of the Catholic Church's decision-makers have been (usually old) celibate men.
 If all of those in positions of authority have to go without the pleasures of the flesh, they may not be able to deny the laity who are subject to them those pleasures, but they can do the next best thing and make those pleasures as costly, and painful, and infrequently enjoyed as possible.
 Sex, they insist, can only be "enjoyed" when there is the possibility, if not certainty, of the dire consequences, another "mouth to feed", etc., etc., etc. for 18 years or so.
 Therefore, no birth-control before, and no abortion after "enjoying sex".
 No masturbation.
 No escape from unhappy marriages.
 Perpetual celibacy for divorcees.
 And no sex for infertile couples of the same gender.
 Let homosexuals either a) practice celibacy (like the clergy ?); b) marry some unsuspecting heterosexual; c) live a promiscuous life-style and go to hell; or d) kill themselves and go to hell.
 But God forbid that they should settle down with a permanent partner of their own choosing in marriage and enjoy sex without suffering the consequences of procreation!

 One of Roman Catholicism'a favorite bible verses seems to be I Corinthians: 7:7-9 where Paul of Tarsus wrote, "I wish that all were (celibates) as I myself am.
 But each has a particular gift from God, one having one kind and another a different kind.
 To the unmarried and the widows I say that it is well for them to remain unmarried as I am.
 But if they are not practicing self-control, they should marry.
 For it is better (i.e. a lesser evil) to marry than to be aflame with passion."